Thapelo-ST/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-8 -- prints the elements of an given array ends in a new line 9 -- copies string from source to destination returns the destination string 100 -- converts string to interger taking account to overflow and sizeofstring 101 -- genarates random valid passwords for program 101-crackme avaliable on github
+8 -- prints the elements of an given array ends in a new line 9 -- copies string from source to destination returns the destination string 100 -- converts string to interger taking account to overflow and sizeofstring 101 -- genarates random valid passwords for program 101-crackme avaliable on github <br>